Daily declaration - Power

 The Power Declaration (daily reminder of the "big idea")

-We see ourselves in Christ as walking evidence of God's power for goods.
+We see ourselves in Christ as walking evidence of God's power for good.
 We will live this day in SYNC with the intentions of King Jesus when he sent the Holy Spirit onto his original followers on Pentecost Day.

 This is a day to remember the Holy Spirit's arrival on Pentecost Day, and to live like it matters.
 (This version is included in the "default wording" for the Jubilee Cards.)

 This is a day to remember the arrival of the Holy Spirit on Pentecost Day, giving Jesus's followers the power he had promised them.